traefik/hub/api-management/1-getting-started/README.md

 ingressroute.traefik.io/weather-api configured
 ```

-Now, if someone tries to access the API, it returns the expected `401 Unauthorized` HTTP code:
+Now, the API is secured.
+When someone tries to access the API, it returns the expected `401 Unauthorized` HTTP code:

 ```shell
 curl -i http://api.docker.localhost/weather